-These funds are used to account for trust arrangements in which principal and income benefits annual third party awards and scholarships for students.
+These funds are used to account for trust arrangements under which principal and income benefits individuals, private organizations or other governments.
 Established criteria govern the use of the funds and members of the District or representatives of the donors may serve on committees to determine who benefits.